astriaorg/docs/docs/dusknet/4-cloud-rollup-deployment.md

 ## Update the `helm` Chart

 :::danger
-Deploy a rollup to a cloud provider requires manual changes to the `helm` charts.
+Deploying a rollup to a cloud provider requires manual changes to the `helm` charts.
 Because the default `localdev.me` hostname will not work on a cloud provider.
 :::